Skip to the main content area Skip to the footer section

 • Tailoring students' learning to their needs, pace, strengths, culture, and interests.

-• Translating lessons for students with English As a Second Language (ESL).
+• Translating lessons for students with English as a Second Language (ESL).
 Students with disabilities can also be assisted using computers with more advanced computer accessibility features.

 • Providing more engaging experiences through the use of AI and virtual reality tools.